-- sun well out of the frame when shooting backlit subjects.
-Sunlight focused into the camera when the sun is in or close to the frame could cause a fire. - ↑ Turn off immediately in the event of malfunction.
+- ∧ Keep the sun out of the frame.
+Keep the ∧ Do not disassemble.
+Touching the prodsun well out of the frame when shooting backlit subjects.
+Sunlight focused into the camera when the sun is in or close to the frame could cause a fire. - ∧ Turn off immediately in the event of malfunction.
 Should you notice smoke or an unusual smell coming from the equipment or AC adapter (available and remove the battery immediately. taking care to avoid burns.
 Continued operation could result in injury.
-After removing the battery, take the equipment to a Nikon-authorized service center for inspection. - qas.
-Do not use electronic equipment in the presence of flammable gas, as this could result in explosion or fire. - ∧ Keep drv.
+After removing the battery, take the equipment to a Nikon-authorized service center for inspection. - gas.
+Do not use electronic equipment in the presence of flammable gas, as this could result in explosion or fire. - A Keep dry.
 Do not immerse in or expose to water or handle with wet hands.
 Failure to keep the product dry could result in damage to the product, fire, or electric shock, while handling the product with wet hands could result in electric shock.

-- ↑ Keep the sun out of the frame.
-Keep the ↑ Do not disassemble.
-Touching the product's internal parts could result in injury.
-In the event of malfunction, the product should be repaired only by a qualified technician.
-Should the product break open as the result of a fall or other accident, remove the battery and/or AC adapter and then take the product to a Nikon-authorized service center for inspection. - separately), unplug the AC adapter $\wedge$ Keep out of reach of children.
+- uct's internal parts could result in injury.
+In the event of malfunction, the product should be repaired only by a gualified technician.
+Should the product break open as the result of a fall or other accident, remove the battery and/or AC adapter and then take the product to a Nikon-authorized service center for inspection. - separately), unplug the AC adapter \wedge Keep out of reach of children.
 Failure to observe this precaution could result in injury.
 In addition, note that small parts constitute a choking hazard.
-Should a child swallow any part of this equipment, consult a physician immediately. - No not use in the presence of flammable No not place the strap around the neck of an infant or child.
+Should a child swallow any part of this equipment, consult a physician immediately. - ♠ Do not use in the presence of flammable ♠ Do not place the strap around the neck of an infant or child.
 Placing the camera strap around the neck of an infant or child could result in strangulation.

-⚠ Follow the instructions of airline and hospital personnel.
+- ▲ Follow the instructions of airline and hospital personnel.
 This camera transmits radio frequencies that could interfere with medical equipment or aircraft navigation.
 Disable the wireless network feature and remove all wireless accessories from the camera before boarding an aircraft, and turn the camera off during take off and landing.
-In medical facilities, follow staff instructions regarding the use of wireless devices.

-⚠ Do not remain in contact with the camera, battery, or charger for extended periods while the devices are on or in use.
+In medical facilities, follow staff instructions regarding the use of wireless devices. - ▲ Do not remain in contact with the camera, battery, or charger for extended periods while the devices are on or in use.
 Parts of the device become hot.
-Leaving the device in direct contact with the skin for extended periods may result in low-temperature burns.

-⚠ Do not leave the product where it will be exposed to extremely high temperatures, such as in an enclosed automobile or in direct sunlight.
-Failure to observe this precaution could cause damage or fire.

-♠ Do not aim the flash at the operator of a motor vehicle.
+Leaving the device in direct contact with the skin for extended periods may result in low-temperature burns. - ▲ Do not leave the product where it will be exposed to extremely high temperatures, such as in an enclosed automobile or in direct sunlight.
+Failure to observe this precaution could cause damage or fire. - ▲ Do not aim the flash at the operator of a motor vehicle.
 Failure to observe this precaution could result in accidents.

-♠ Observe caution when using a flash.
+∧ Observe caution when using a flash.